Copyright 2002-2010 by Henry Doktorski

 How this book began.

-I never intended to write a history of the New Vrindaban Community until August 2002, when I visited the community and happened to meet an old acquaintance and orchestra member who had served as principle violist in our temple orchestra for several weeks in 1990 and again in 1991: Satyavrata Das from Toronto.
+I never intended to write anything about New Vrindaban until August 2002, when I visited the community and happened to meet an old acquaintance and orchestra member who had served as principle violist in our temple orchestra for several weeks in 1990 and again in 1991: Satyavrata dasa from Toronto.
 During our brief conversation, he reminisced about many shared old times of creating glorious music for the presiding deities of New Vrindaban, Radha-Vrindaban Chandra, which I had completely forgotten during the passing of the previous twelve years.
 At that moment, I decided that I must write a short article about music at New Vrindaban, so that the memory of these events would not be lost forever.
-I did not expect that my article would be published; I began writing simply for my own edification and pleasure.
+I did not expect that my article would be published; I began writing simply for my own pleasure.

 However, as I pored through my extensive archive of New Vrindaban publications and corresponded with devotees I had not seen for a decade or more, my paper became longer and longer and longer and longer.
 After a while, I had to divide it into individual chapters, and after three months, I had a 150-page book.
 After one year it had grown to over 400 pages.
 After two years I had written over 1000 pages, not simply about the music at the community, but a fairly extensive general history of New Vrindaban which had to be divided into three parts.